 If speaking with the offender does not help, go to your employer.
 Your manager cannot do anything about discrimination if he or she does not know it is happening.
 Your workplace should have a protocol for what to do if you experience discrimination from coworkers, customers or higher-ups.
 Tell your employer the situation right away.
 File an official complaint with your Human Resources department.
 Your company should review your claim and take action to remedy the issue.
 Create a record of whom you spoke with and when you filed your claim.

 Take your case to the Equal Employment Opportunity Commission (EEOC) if it is your employer doing the discriminating.
 Filing a charge with the EEOC may also be necessary if your employer does not do anything to resolve discrimination at work after you file a complaint.
 You have 180 days from the incident in question to file a discrimination charge, or 300 days if your city enforces a similar discrimination law (most in California do).
 The EEOC can investigate your charge and host mediation with your employer to help motivate real change.

 File a Discrimination Lawsuit

 If meetings between your employer and the EEOC still do not resolve the issue, you may need to file a lawsuit against your employer.
 A lawsuit may also be the right move if the discrimination or harassment at work caused you economic or noneconomic losses.
 If you lost your job because of discrimination, for example, a lawsuit could help you recover compensation and achieve job reinstatement.
 You have the right to lawfully bring a civil action against employers and/or other parties for discrimination as a wronged employee in California.
-Speak to an attorney for more information about your unique case.
+Speak to an employment attorney for more information about your unique case.